-Transfer staffing and the Day Care element of service from Alloa Family Centre to the Education Service.
-A small part of the day care budget to transfer to Education to fund the staff cover costs non-term time where staff will locate to ABC nursery to provide additional Family Support services to identified families.
+Transfer staffing and the Day Care element of service from Alloa Family Centre to the Education Service. £7,483 day care budget to transfer to Education to fund the staff cover costs non-term time where full time staff will locate to ABC nursery to provide additional Family Support services to identified families.